 R Hatti-Kaul, L Chen, T Dishisha and H El Enshasy (2018).
 Lactic acid bacteria: from starter cultures to producers of chemicals.
 FEMS Microbiology Letters 365, fny213.

 P Wang, C R Arza, B Zhang (2018).
 Indole as a new sustainable aromatic unit for high quality biopolyesters.
 Polymer Chemistry 9, 4706.

 F Bauer, T Hansen and H Hellsmark (2018).
 Innovation in the bioeconomy – dynamics of biorefinery innovation networks.
-Technology Analysis and Strategic Management, Vol. 30, No. 8, 935–947.
+Technology Analysis and Strategic Management, 30 (8), 935–947.

 furfural from hexose sugars using acid catalysts.
 Department of

 Biotechnology, Faculty of Engineering, Lund University.
 February 2017.

 D Kuan, T O’Bryan.
 Investigation of rigid building block made from bio based material.
 Center of Analysis and Synthesis Center for Chemistry and Chemical Engineering, Lund University.
 June 2017.